Skip To Navigation Skip To Content Skip To Footer

-There’s often a thin line between frustration and disruptive, abusive behavior on the part of some providers that can have widespread impact on both staff and patients.
+The line between provider frustration and outright disruptive, abusive behavior can be thin — and when it's crossed, the impact reaches both staff and patients.

-Dr. Christopher Kodama, MD, MBA, a former health system CEO and founder of the healthcare consulting firm EverSparq, highlights this subject in a discussion with Daniel Williams while previewing his upcoming session at the MGMA Leaders Conference on the same topic.
+Christopher Kodama, MD, MBA, a former health system CEO and founder of the healthcare consulting firm EverSparq, highlighted this subject on a recent MGMA podcast episode while previewing his session at the 2025 MGMA Leaders Conference on the same topic.

 “Disruptive behavior is disruptive behavior, whether you’ve got an MD or a DO after your name or not,” he says.
 “But I do believe we look at physicians differently in the workplace, particularly when it comes to matters such as dynamics around hierarchy.
 That can make this very intimidating for a practice manager who may not be a physician, or particularly comfortable in this area.”